krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

     [*ticket_flags*]
     *policy_name*

-Creates a ticket policy in directory.
+Creates a ticket policy in the directory.
 Options:

 **-r** *realm*
     Specifies the Kerberos realm of the database.